 A television drama based on his novel-in-progress Tapped is currently in development at Freeform, with The Pretty Little Liars' I. Marlene King and The Vampire Diaries' Paul Wesley producing.
 Additionally, Shaffer has a couple of original feature-length spec scripts floating around Hollywood.

-He has appeared as a guest on FOX News, CBS, and NPR, and has been published in Mental Floss, The Philosophers' Magazine, and Maxim.
-He has professionally reviewed romance, erotica, and women's fiction for RT Book Reviews magazine.
+He has appeared as a guest on FOX News, CBS, and NPR, and has been published in McSweeney's, Mental Floss, Inc., and Maxim.

 Shaffer attended the Iowa Writers’ Workshop for a summer semester and studied comedy writing at Chicago's The Second City.
-An Iowa native, Shaffer lives in the Pacific Northwest with his wife, novelist Tiffany Reisz.
+An Iowa native, Shaffer lives in Lexington, Kentucky, with his wife, novelist Tiffany Reisz.

 "Every bit as amusing (and straight-faced) as the film franchise that spawned it." — Entertainment Weekly on How to Survive a Sharknado and Other Unnatural Disasters

 "Funny....
 Everyone should follow this guy [on Twitter]." — Nicholas Sparks